ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_FD_control.rst

     Statorconfiguration of an asymmetric six phase machine

-Different types of machines can be implemented as asymmetric six phase machines, for example asynchronous, permanent-magnet synchronous or synchronous reluctance machines.
+Different types of machines can be implemented as asymmetric six phase machines, for example induction, permanent-magnet synchronous or synchronous reluctance machines.

 As an example a permanent-magnet synchronous motor (PMSM) is considered here, as described in [[#EldeebH]_].
 In :numref:`6ph_pmsm_circuit_diagram` the equivalent circuit diagram of the six phase PMSM is shown.
-Worth mentioning are the two possible neutral point configurations N1 with all phases connected in a single neutral point and N2 with two neutral points one per three-phase system.
+Worth mentioning are the two possible neutral point configurations N1 with all phases connected in a single neutral point and N2 with two neutral points, one per three-phase system.

 .. _6ph_pmsm_circuit_diagram: